-- Infliximab is available as brand-name drugs.
+- Infliximab injectable solution is available as brand-name drugs.
 It’s not available in a generic version.
 Brand names: Remicade, Inflectra, Renflexis.

 - Infliximab comes in an injectable solution for use as an intravenous infusion.

-- Infliximab is used to treat Crohn’s disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and plaque psoriasis.
+- Infliximab injectable solution is used to treat Crohn’s disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and plaque psoriasis.

 - Liver damage warning: Infliximab may harm your liver.
 Tell your doctor if you have symptoms of liver damage, such as: